-The best Garmin watches, just like many high-end running watches on the market, can measure heart rate and calories burned, so if you want to keep your weight gain under control or even better, want to lose weight fast, you should get a running watch.
+The best Garmin watches, just like many high-end running watches on the market, can measure heart rate and calories burned, so if you want to keep your weight gain under control or, even better, want to lose weight, you should get a running watch.
 Or a heart rate monitor if you are more into HIIT workouts.

-Garmin is renowned for their running and multi-sport watches, mainly because their precision, ruggedness and user-friendliness.
+Garmin is renowned for its running and multi-sport watches, mainly because of their precision, ruggedness and user-friendliness.
 You can count on even the most basic models having more than enough features to track your fitness activities with high accuracy.

-We also have a list of the best Polar running watches and best Suunto running watches too, in case you are interested.
-Check out our best triathlon watch and best fitness tracker guide while you are at it.
+We also have the best Polar watch, and best Suunto watch guides for research purposes if you are interested.
+Check out our best triathlon watch and best fitness tracker guide, too, while you are at it.